 Standard Multiple Language Use in Action Bridge to NYS NGLS NYS Next Generation ELA: 3W3 Write narratives to develop real or imagined experiences or events using effective technique, descriptive details, and clear event sequences.
-Elementary School Students in Thornwood Elementary School's multilingual Dual Language Showcase create bilingual side-by-side texts in English and their home languages.
+Students in Thornwood Elementary School's multilingual Dual Language Showcase create bilingual side-by-side texts in English and their home languages.
 These stories are written independently, with all language chosen by students.
 Parents and teachers in the school support the home language writing, and the work is shared online for the larger community. http://schools.peelschools.org Providing space for use of multiple languages allows MLLs/ELLs to apply literacy skills of story development, details, and event sequencing to their creative writing.
 These writing skills can be utilized in English and can strengthen students' biliteracy.
-On Sunday, I went to my uncle's house and I rode a two-wheeled blke.
-Raina, Thornwood Elementary School, Toronto NYS Next Generation Middle School Providing space for home ELA: 7W2 Write informative/ In 7 th grade ELA, bilingual students write first drafts of persuasive letters in their home languages in independent writing is a valuable tool in languages.
-The teacher gives out and reviews a engaging students in writing explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content. bilingual rubric for their letter.
+NYS Next Generation ELA: 7W2 Write informative/ Middle School In 7 th grade ELA, bilingual students write first drafts of persuasive letters in their home languages.
+The teacher gives out and reviews a Providing space for home languages in independent writing is a valuable tool in engaging students in writing explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content.

+bilingual rubric for their letter.
 She asks them to find someone whose opinion they trust, and either read aloud their letter, or have this person read it.
-Student partners then fill out the rubric, which is used in revisions for the final, English version of the letter. partnerships.
+Student partners then fill out the rubric, which is used in revisions for the final, English version of the letter.

+partnerships.
 Students have greater access to a multitude of perspectives and supports for revising their writing when sharing in their home languages.

 With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing or rewriting.

-NYS Next Generation ELA: 11-12 R7 In informational texts, integrate and evaluate sources on the same topic or argument in order to address a question, or solve a problem.
-High School Students in a 10 th grade Global History class are preparing to write a document-based question (DBQ) essay.
+NYS Next Generation ELA: 11-12 R7

+In informational texts, integrate and evaluate sources on the same topic or argument in order to address a question, or solve a problem.

+Students in a 10th grade Global History class are preparing to write a document-based question (DBQ) essay.
 They are given two primary source documents, a photograph of a plantation and a diary page written by Harriet Tubman.
 They are then asked a question to be answered in essay form.
 As they examine and read the documents, they make notes in the margins in their home languages.
 They then brainstorm ideas for their writing in both English and home languages.
 They use their home language brainstorming and prewriting to craft their DBQ essay response in English.
 Bilingual dictionaries or online translation tools are also available to support students' independent writing.

 Home languages are useful for helping students prepare to address a complex task such as comparing and contrasting texts.
 Students can use multiple languages to flesh out their ideas and explore these texts, then write more complex responses in the new language.